sarathknv/voxelmorph/README.md

 `metrics.py` - loss functions (normalized cross-correlation and gradient loss)
 `viz.py` - helper tools to visualize registration results
 `models.py` - VoxelMorph models' architectures
-`dataloader.py` - the dataloader class for fetching and preprocessing batches of images for real-time data feeding to the model
+`dataloader.py` - for fetching and preprocessing batches of images for real-time data feeding to the model
 `utils.py` - utilities for differntiable image sampling
 `voxelmorph.ipynb` - copy of the Colab notebook